polterguy/polterguy.github.io/documentation/faq/index.md

 the cloudlet has - In addition to that a cloudlet can be delivered with a fully managed database, either MySQL or PostgreSQL to replace the SQLite database we give you with a _"managed database"_.

+## What is the price of a Magic cloudlet?

+The price for an Aista Magic Cloud cloudlet varies according to your needs.
+Our entry level product will typically cost you 498 EUROs in installation and 198 EUROs per month after that, and it requires that you're willing to sign up for at least one year.
+This is suitable for most smaller companies with 20 or less employees.
+However, we also provide much larger services, with load balancing across multiple cloudlets, managed databases in the terabyte range, and 24/7 support services, which will obviously be much more expensive.

+We do also provide 30 days trial cloudlets, so you don't need to commit to a commercial plan at all before you decide if you want to buy.

+## Can I have my own ChatGPT

+Yes, this is one of our most sought after products, and we sell it as a commercial offering, included in our flagship product called Aista Magic Cloud.
+It works by scraping your website, or any other website for that matter for data, which it will use to create a _"custom private AI model"_, that you can inject into your own website by including a simple JavaScript file.
+This is what we did for our [docs.aista.com](https://docs.aista.com) website in fact, and creating such a personal ChatGPT based chatbot can typically be done in a day, assuming you've got a good website, and/or other sources of training material allowing us to train your custom AI model.